 - sudden changes in your ability to carry out everyday activities, like eating or walking

 If alcohol withdrawal progresses to delirium, symptoms may

 A healthcare professional can diagnose you with delirium.
 Usually, this is done by a doctor or, in some cases, a nurse.

 The clinician will observe your symptoms and examine you to see how you think, speak, and move.

 Confusion assessment method

-Some health practitioners use the Confusion Assessment Method (CAM) to diagnose or rule out delirium.
-This helps them observe whether or not:
+Many health professionals use the Confusion Assessment Method (CAM) to diagnose or rule out delirium.
+This is a screening test that helps them observe whether or not:

 - you have a hard time paying attention or following others as they speak